 “It was a great experience and nice to sit around a table with others who are dealing with the same obstacles I am.
 I liked the advice given to ignore conventions and rules when querying agents and publishers which I will paraphrase: as long as it’s well written, go for it regardless of the ‘supposed’ hurdles or rules.
 Receiving a rejection doesn’t necessarily mean you’re work isn’t any good or you didn’t follow the rules.
 I liked having published authors talk about their personal experiences and paths to success using somewhat unconventional means.
 I spent part of yesterday putting the advice in practice and sent out several queries with an entirely different attitude.” — Kathy Lewis

 - Reserve Your Spot Now!
-Click the button below to enroll in The Shocking Real-Life “New Year’s Resolution” Writers Retreat with Hollis Gillespie on January 24–25, 2015 (Or to register by phone, call 678-661-7080)
+Click the button below to enroll in The Shocking Real-Life Atlanta Writers Retreat with Hollis Gillespie on August 11–12, 2018 (Or to register by phone, call 678-661-7080)

 - (SRL Alumni, enter the coupon code WRITEATLANTA to receive your $40 discount!)

 - Click now and you’ll get an immediate email confirming your seat.
 Instant confirmation only available online.
-(To pay by check, see below) *Includes snacks, beverages and inappropriate conversation.
-GIFT this class to someone you love!
-Enrollees will receive a gorgeous gift certificate attached to your confirmation email (if I do say so my own damn self).
+(GIFT this class to someone you love!
+Enrollees will receive a gorgeous gift certificate attached to your confirmation email) (if I do say so my own damn self).
 Printable, and ready to put under a bow!
 WOW, how great will THAT look ?